 At Marble financial we’re proud to have helped thousands of Canadians improve their credit score by exiting them out of their consumer proposal.
-When it comes to further building your credit score, a great place to start is to learn about the factors that affect it.
+When it comes to further improving your credit score, a great place to start is to learn about the factors that affect it.
 While the exact formula that the credit bureaus use to calculate a consumer’s credit score is not available to consumers, we do know that five main factors, each with their own weight, are considered in the calculation.

 The Five Factors That Affect Your Credit Score

 When it comes to the calculation of your credit score, payments are king.
 If you want to have a healthy credit score and maintain it, making all of your payments on time is crucial.
 This means credit card payments, loan payments (personal, auto, etc.), mortgage payments, and sometimes utility and cellphone contract payments.
 While one missed or late payment won’t plummet your credit score, consistently late payments will have a negative affect.

 How Payments Can Help You Improve Your Credit Score